Investigators are searching for a motive in shooting at Michigan church. Here’s what we know

 Shooter was Iraq veteran who disparaged LDS church

-The man police say committed the attack, Thomas Sanford, 40, had served in the Marines and worked as a mechanic in Operation Iraqi Freedom.
+The man who police say committed the attack, Thomas Sanford, was a 40-year-old Marine veteran who worked as a mechanic in Operation Iraqi Freedom.

-An avid hunter who grew up in Flint, Sanford was known in the small Michigan town of Burton for his distinctive pickup truck, which he often drove with two American flags flying from the bed behind him.
-It seems to be the same truck he used to ram into the church.
+Sanford, an avid hunter who grew up in Flint, was known in the small Michigan town of Burton for his distinctive pickup truck, which he often drove with two American flags flying from the bed behind him.
+It was seemingly the same truck he used to ram into the church.

-Sanford was married and had a young son born with a rare genetic disorder, social media accounts linked to Sanford’s family show.
-The family launched a GoFundMe campaign to fundraise for treatment for the child’s Congenital Hyperinsulinism, which required a lengthy hospital stay and surgeries to remove portions of the pancreas, according to a family Facebook page documenting the difficult journey.
+He was married and had a young son born with a rare genetic disorder, social media accounts linked to Sanford’s family show.
+The family launched a GoFundMe to fundraise for treatment for the child’s Congenital Hyperinsulinism, which required a lengthy hospital stay and several surgeries to remove portions of the pancreas, according to a family Facebook page documenting the difficult journey.

-Sanford was a “fun-loving family guy,” longtime friend Kara Pattison told CNN affiliate WDIV Local 4.
+A longtime friend of Sanford, Kara Pattison, said he was a “fun-loving family guy” to CNN affiliate WDIV Local 4.

 But he also “harbored unkind feelings toward certain groups” and “definitely talked about groups of people in ways that weren’t acceptable,” Pattison said.